 Step 1: Audit your current workflow

 Before buying anything, map what actually happens.
 Where do campaigns stall?
-Who are the bottlenecks?
-What steps could be eliminated entirely?
+Who holds things up?
+What steps add no value?

 Talk to your team.
-They know exactly where time gets wasted.
+They know exactly where the time goes.

 Step 2: Pick one campaign type to pilot

 Don't try to automate everything at once.
-Choose one repeatable campaign—maybe social posts, or email newsletters, or blog content.
+Choose one repeatable campaign: social posts, email newsletters, or blog content.
 Something you do regularly with a predictable approval path.

 Step 3: Build playbooks that connect existing tools

 You probably don't need new software.
-You need your current tools to work together.
-Modern automation platforms connect what you already use—your project management, your design tools, your communication apps.
+You need your current tools talking to each other.
+Modern automation platforms connect what you already use.
+Project management, design tools, communication apps — all talking to each other.

 Step 4: Measure before and after